wexi/ballot/README.md

 `share` value pairs (ignore the `code` column).

-<a id="org91332c3"></a>
+<a id="orgda9bb6a"></a>

 # Program initialization

 Run `vote -i <seats>:<candidates>[:+]` <sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> to initialize the `condo.db`
 database file.
-If the optional `:+` argument is added, the security `code~s in ~shares` would be initialized with random two-byte BLOBs.
-These BLOBs can be useful with the printed material mailed to the voters to enhance the election security.
-It can substitute the need for using an expensive special paper to prevent [Ballot Stuffing](https://ballotpedia.org/Ballot_stuffing).
+If the optional `:+` argument is added, the security `code` in `shares` would be initialized with random two-byte BLOBs.
+These security codes can be used on printed forms that are mailed to the shareholders to enhance the security of the election.
+They can substitute the need for using an expensive special paper to prevent [Ballot Stuffing](https://ballotpedia.org/Ballot_stuffing).
 You can export the (apt, code) pairs to a `secure.csv` spreadsheet as follows:

     $ sqlite3 condo.db
     SQLite version 3.34.1 2021-01-20 14:10:07